- EXPLORE SKAGIT

 Skagit Valley’s deep and fertile alluvial soils are rated by USDA as among the best in the world.
 The Skagit Valley farmer’s grow the barley varietals, Skagit Valley Malting takes these new varieties to bring out taste and flavor, and then all 13 of the Skagit Valley Breweries use the malt to make great craft beer.

 The Skagit Farm to Pint Passport Tour includes a map and passport to collect stamps.
-Once you have collected 10 stamps, you are awarded with a pint glass at the last brewery you visit.
+Once you have collected all your stamps, you are awarded with a pint glass at the last brewery you visit.
 Pick up a passport at the breweries, Skagit Visitor Info Centers, and a select number of lodging establishments that offer “Bed & Brew” packages.

-Skagit Valley is also home to a Brewing Academy, fields of Barley and five Brewery Festivals: Bier on the Pier (First weekend of October), Brew on the Slough (Third weekend of October) Brew Fest on the Skagit (Second Saturday of August), the Skagit Wine & Beer Festival (November) and the Skagit Farm to Pint Fest in March.
+Skagit Valley is also home to Skagit Beer Week, Brewing Academy, fields of Barley and five Brewery Festivals: Bier on the Pier (First weekend of October), Brew on the Slough (Third weekend of October) Brew Fest on the Skagit (Second Saturday of August), the Skagit Wine & Beer Festival (November) and the Skagit Farm to Pint Fest in March.
 Not surprising that we ranked #10 in the USA on the “Hidden Beer Gems in the USA” list!